eclipse-kura/kura/_posts/wires/2018-04-09-1-kura-wires-script-filter.md

 * `getType(void) -> DataType`: Returns the type of the value, as a DataType enum variant.
 Can be matched against the data type constants described above.
 * `getValue(void) -> Object`: Returns the actual value.

-The javascript objects referred as WireRecords in this guide are not instances of the `org.eclipse.kura.wire.WireRecord` class, but are wrappers that map WireRecord properties into javascript properties.
+The javascript objects referred to as WireRecords in this guide are not instances of the `org.eclipse.kura.wire.WireRecord` class, but are wrappers that map WireRecord properties into javascript properties.
 The following code is a simple example script that show how to use the filter:

 ```javascript